 Once dry, display your new artwork!

-You can use this glue + salt + watercolor technique to write names/words, nature scenes, squiggles and scribbles, faces, and more!
+You can use this glue + salt + watercolor technique to make words, nature scenes, squiggles, faces, and more!
+And of course, we love to make designs for whatever holiday or season we’re celebrating!

 How about you?
 Have you tried raised salt painting with your kids yet?